 Gems that polarize light and split it into two (or three) different directions are said to be doubly refractive.
-Birefringence is a measure of a gem’s double refraction and it’s one of the principal ways gemologists can identify gems.
+Birefringence is a measure of a gem’s double refraction.
+It serves as one of the principal ways gemologists can identify gems.

 Light slows down (or bends) whenever it enters a gemstone.
 Gemologists calculate a gem’s refractive index, or RI, by dividing the speed of light in a vacuum by the speed of light as it passes through the gem.
 (Since the speed of light in a vacuum is always faster than the speed of light through any gemstone, an RI is always a number greater than 1).
 Gemologists use a device called a refractometer to measure a gem’s RI.
 Since the RI ranges of gemstones have been well established, this is a valuable gem identification technique.

-Gems with cubic crystal structures, like diamonds, have only one RI since all the axes of its cubic structure are equal in length.
-They are not doubly refractive and have no birefringence.
+Gems with an isometric or cubic crystal system, like diamonds, have only one RI since all the axes of its cubic structure are equal in length.
+They aren’t doubly refractive and, thus, have no birefringence.
 Amorphous gems like opals also have only one RI and no birefringence.

-Gemstones with all other crystal structures are doubly refractive.
+Gemstones with all other crystal systems are doubly refractive.
 They have two (or three) RIs based on the direction light enters them.

-The difference between a gemstone’s highest and lowest refractive indexes is its birefringence number.
-The greater that number the more noticeable the effects of double refraction will be to the naked eye.
+The difference between a gemstone’s highest and lowest RIs is its birefringence number.
+The greater that number, the more noticeable the effects of double refraction will be to the naked eye.

-Other effects can be a fuzzy, out-of-focus appearance, such as in this piece of adamite.
+Other effects can include a fuzzy, out-of-focus appearance, such as in this piece of adamite.

-Some gems are so birefringent that they may have a double vision effect.
-If the stone is facetted, the facets on the opposite side of the viewer will appear to be doubled.
-Some gemstones, such as calcite, will create a double image of whatever is placed behind it.
+Some gems are so birefringent that they create a double vision effect.
+If the stone is faceted, the facets on the opposite side of the viewer will appear to be doubled.
+Some gemstones, such as calcite, will create a double image of whatever lies behind it.